tomn681/Flow-Matching-and-Diffusion-Models/src/models/vae/README.md

 - Use `python -m src.train --trainer vae --config configs/vae.json --data-root <dataset>` to launch training.
 A lighter preset lives in `configs/vae_small.json` (fewer residual blocks and slightly smaller width).
 - The trainer logs metrics to `metrics.jsonl` and saves both periodic and best checkpoints under the configured `output_dir`.

+## Sampling

+- Use `python -m src.sample --sampler vae --checkpoints-root checkpoints --run-name <run>` to generate reconstruction and random latent grids.
+Omit `--run-name` to pick the latest run directory.
+Use `--checkpoint both` to export grids for best and last checkpoints.